Case study

 - • The team had a working product to demo at a major industry conference

-The system enabled the company to onboard customers, gather real feedback, and move toward early revenue instead of relying on assumptions.
+The system enabled the company to onboard customers, gather real feedback, and move forward with a working operational foundation rather than assumptions.
 The engagement concluded with a clean handover and documentation, allowing a newly hired back-end engineer to continue development without rework.

 What this proves